-(3) Do your legislation and other measures allow for a money laundering offence to be established where the person suspected that the property was proceeds15?
+(2) De seur la silation and ether more alless for a menor la malarine efferer to be Albania (3) Do your legislation and other measures allow for a money laundering offence to be established where the person suspected that the property was proceeds ?
 There is no any obstacle on application of this article.
-But this paragraph is not imposed specifically in domestic legislation

-Do your legislation and other measures allow a money laundering offence to be established where the person ought to have assumed that the property was proceeds16?
+But this paragraph is not imposed specifically in domestic legislation Do your legislation and other measures allow a money laundering offence to be established where the person ought to have assumed that the property was proceeds ?
 There is no any obstacle on application of this article.
 But this paragraph is not imposed specifically in domestic legislation.
 The Assembly of the Republic of Albania upon law no. 9646 dated 27.11.2006 has ratified without legal reserve the Council of Europe Convention "On Laundering, Search, Seizure and Confiscation of the Crime Products and on the Financing of Terrorism".
-This Convention, after its publication in the Official Journal no.134, dated December 22, 2006, based on article 12217 of the Constitution of the Republic of Albania, has been part of the domestic legal system and has superiority over the laws of the country that disagree with

-- ii) This Convention, in article 9, the third paragraph, provides: - "3.
-Each Party may take those legislative and other measures necessary to classify as a criminal offense under its domestic legislation, all or some of acts referred to in paragraph 1 of this Article, in one or both following cases when the author; - a) suspected that property was a product of crime; - b) should have assumed that the property was a product of crime." - 2.
-The Albanian Criminal Code in Article 287 "Laundering the Proceeds of Criminal Offence or Criminal Activities" provides: - "Laundering the Proceeds of Criminal Offence or Criminal Activities, through: - a) exchange or transfer of the property, for purposes of concealing or disguising its illicit origin knowing that such property is a proceed of criminal offense or criminal activity; - b) Concealing or disguising the real nature, source, location, disposition, relocation, ownership or rights in relation to the property, knowing that such property is a proceed of a criminal offence or activity; - c) Obtaining ownership, possession or use of property, knowing at the time of its acquisition, that such property is a proceed of a criminal offence or activity;
+This Convention, after its publication in the Official Journal no.134, dated December 22, 2006, based on article 122 of the Constitution of the Republic of Albania, has been part of the domestic legal system and has superiority over the laws of the country that disagree with it. ii) This Convention, in article 9, the third paragraph, provides: "3.
+Each Party may take those legislative and other measures necessary to classify as a criminal offense under its domestic legislation, all or some of acts referred to in paragraph 1 of this Article, in one or both following cases when the author; a) suspected that property was a product of crime; b) should have assumed that the property was a product of crime."
+2. The Albanian Criminal Code in Article 287 "Laundering the Proceeds of Criminal Offence or Criminal Activities" provides: "Laundering the Proceeds of Criminal Offence or Criminal Activities, through: a) exchange or transfer of the property, for purposes of concealing or disguising its illicit origin knowing that such property is a proceed of criminal offense or criminal activity; b) Concealing or disguising the real nature, source, location, disposition, relocation, ownership or rights in relation to the property, knowing that such property is a proceed of a criminal offence or activity; c) Obtaining ownership, possession or use of property, knowing at the time of its acquisition, that such property is a proceed of a criminal offence or activity;

-15 "Proceeds" means any economic advantage, derived from or obtained, directly or indirectly, from criminal offences.
+&lt;sup>15 "Proceeds" means any economic advantage, derived from or obtained, directly or indirectly, from criminal offences.
 It may consist of any property.
 "Property" includes property of any description, whether corporeal or incorporeal, movable or immovable, and legal documents or instruments evidencing title to or interest in such property (Art.
 1, CETS No. 198).

-16 See footnote 2.
+&lt;sup>16 See footnote 2.

-17 See article 122 of the Constitution, which in paragraphs 1 e 2 provides:
+&lt;sup>17 See article 122 of the Constitution, which in paragraphs 1 e 2 provides:

-[&]quot;1.
+&quot;1.
 Any international ratified agreement is part of the domestic legal system after being published in the Official Journal of the Republic of Albania. it applies directly, unless when it is not self-enforceable and its implementation requires issuance of a law.
 Amendments, supplements and abrogation of laws adopted by the majority of all members of the Assembly for the purpose of ratifying international agreements are made by the same majority.

-^{2.} An international agreement ratified by law has precedence over the laws of the country that disagree with it. "
+2. An international agreement ratified by law has precedence over the laws of the country that disagree with it. "